The Power o Pranam

 Each state has a unique culture that encompasses language, religion, food, and clothing.
 For example in Gujarat, the language is Gujarati and there’s distinct Gujarati food and clothing, in Punjab people speak Punjabi and eat Punjabi food and wear Punjabi style clothes and in Maharasthra the language is Marathi with its own unique cuisine and clothing styles.

 In the images below this woman is wearing a sari, draped in a distinct Gujarati style.
-And dandiya, a genre of dance that involves dancing with sticks, comes from the state of Gujarat.
+And Raas, a genre of dance that involves dancing with sticks, while Garba involves people coming together and dancing in circles – both from the state of Gujarat.

-Here we see a Punjabi woman wearing a traditional Punjabi dress and the dance is called Bhangra.
+Here we see a Punjabi woman wearing a traditional Punjabi dress called a Patiala salwar, and the dances are called Bhangra and Gidha.

 There is a lot of misconception that Namaste is a universal Indian greeting.
 It’s not.
-Namaste is common amongst north Indians and in big cities such as Mumbai and Pune.
+Namaste is common amongst north Indians as well as big cities such as Delhi, Mumbai and Pune.

 Regional and Religious Affiliations

-Not only is Namaste a regional word but it’s used within certain religions, namely amongst Hindus, but Jains and to a lesser extent Sikhs.
+Not only is Namaste a regional word but it’s used within certain religions, namely amongst Hindus, and Jains and to a lesser extent Sikhs.
 It is not a greeting used amongst Muslims.

 Let me be clear.
 This is not to say that Jains, Sikhs and Muslims cannot or would not say Namaste.
-For example if I went to buy Indian clothes and there was an older Jain, Sikh or Muslim man or woman working there, I would absolutely greet them with a cheerful Namaste and they would respond in kind.
+For example if I went to buy Indian clothes and there was an older person – regardless of religion, I would absolutely greet them with a cheerful Namaste and they would respond in kind.

 What I mean is that within a Jain, Sikh, Muslim community Namaste is not a greeting that is used.
 For example in Jainism (I am Jain), our greeting is Jai Jinendra.
 When I greet my Uncles and Aunts – I don’t say Namaste.
 I greet them with Jai Jinendra.